rcsalomao/WASM/README.md

 ## References

-[1]: Rashki M., Miri M., Moghaddam M. A. A new efficient simulation method to approximate the probability of failure and most probable point.
-Structural Safety 2012;39:22–9.
+[1]: Rashki M, Miri M, Moghaddam M. A new efficient simulation method to approximate the probability of failure and most probable point.
+Structural Safety.
+2012;39:22–29.

-[2]: Paulsinger F., Steinerberger S. On the discrepancy of jittered sampling.
-Journal of Complexity 2016;33:199–216.
+[2]: Paulsinger F, Steinerberger S. On the discrepancy of jittered sampling.
+Journal of Complexity.
+2016;33:199–216.